Here’s a tribute to a great dad, my dad, that I wrote a few years ago, and it still holds true.

 I am, by nature, competitive.

-It might be that I’m that way because I was first girl in a string of 4 girls—with 6 years separating oldest from youngest.
+It might be that I’m that way because I was first girl in a string of four girls—with six years separating oldest from youngest.
 Or I might be this way because my family moved around a lot, so I had to compete for attention with kindergarten queens every time I went to a new school.

-Or, maybe I’m competitive because my dad was a football coach who had 4 daughters.
+Or, maybe I’m competitive because my dad was a football coach who had four daughters.
 He taught us to throw spirals.
-We often played quarterback position, but I preferred to be a running back, and my second sister was really good at slipping through a defensive line.
+We often played quarterback position in our neighborhood games, but I preferred to be a running back, and my second sister was really good at slipping through a defensive line.
 The boys used to ask for her, in particular, to come out and play football, even when only boys were playing; she had a great arm, too.

 But I do know one thing.
 Being a coach’s kid taught me a lot—about football and about life.
 And I think that lessons learned from one game can be applied to the other: